 On February 29, 2024, the Company completed a private offering of \$1.0 billion in aggregate principal amount of 6.375% senior unsecured notes due 2034 ("6.375% 2034 Notes") at an issue price equal to 100% of par value.
-The net proceeds from the offering were used to repay indebtedness outstanding under the Revolving Facility and for general corporate purposes.
+The net proceeds from the offering were used to pay related transaction fees and expenses, repay indebtedness outstanding under the Revolving Facility and for general corporate purposes.